-How to organise a garden scavenger hunt for kids
+How to organise a garden scavenger hunt

 If there's one thing all kids have in common, it’s an almost insatiable appetite for exploring, whether that’s behind the living room sofa or running wild through the local woods.
 So how about organising something that sits somewhere between the two?
 An at-home scavenger hunt is a great way to ignite a child’s imagination, provide them with a sense of achievement and, of course, fill up some summer holiday time.
 They’re brilliant option for kids’ birthday parties too!